Electric scooters have become a common sight on the streets of the UK in recent years – despite plenty of confusion over their legality.

 The number of accidents involving e-scooters are increasing: in the year from July 2020 until June 2021 there were 882 accidents involving e-scooters, resulting in 931 casualties and, sadly, three fatalities.
 The bulk of injuries were to e-scooter riders.

 Tragically, there has recently been the first fatality of a pedestrian.
 Nottinghamshire police said that Linda Davies was struck by a private e-scooter being ridden by a 14-year-old.
-The boy remained on the scene and called the emergency services.
-He has since been interviewed under caution.
+The boy was later sentenced for causing a death, and given a 12-month referral.

 While any death or serious injury is tragic, to put those statistics in context: there were a total of 119,850 people were injured in road accidents between July 2020 and June 2021, with the vast bulk of incidents involving cars.

 The data also shows that the bulk of injuries involved riders using private e-scooters, with the machines in the government-approved rental schemes significantly safer.
 And one study – albeit funded by an e-scooter operator – suggested e-scooters could be safer than bikes.